Academic Misconduct Self-Help Guide

 Pink us logo

-You’ll be invited to attend a meeting with your programme leader to establish whether misconduct has been committed, and if the misconduct is a result of inexperience or misunderstanding.
+You'll be invited to a meeting to discuss whether misconduct has occurred and whether it may have been due to inexperience or misunderstanding.

 The relevant Dean or Director will hold a meeting with you to consider the evidence and determine the appropriate course of action.
 Notice of the meeting will be a minimum of five working days.
 You'll be able to bring witnesses, evidence, or representatives to the meeting.